Logarithmic compactification of the Abel-Jacobi section: The logarithmic compactification of the Abel--Jacobi section

 1ex

 \textsc{Bounding the logarithmic structure.} We may now assume that the slopes of $\alpha$ on the edges of $G$ are fixed.
 We must still show that the space of lifts of $S \to \Pic_{g,n}$ to $\Div_{g,\mathbf a}$ with these slopes is quasicompact.
 Any such map will give a quotient $M'_S$ of the logarithmic structure of $M_S$, and the characteristic monoid $\overnorm M'_S$ of this quotient is determined by the fixed slopes of $\alpha$.
-The choices of this logarithmic structure vary in a quasicompact family, so we may assume they have been fixed.
+Once its characteristic monoid has been determined, the choices of this logarithmic structure vary in a quasicompact family, so we may assume it has been fixed.

 1ex

 \textsc{Conclusion.} Now we have fixed slopes along the edges of $G$ and a logarithmic structure such that these slopes arise from a piecewise linear function.
 This gives a uniquely determined logarithmic divisor $\alpha$ on $C$, and we wish to show that the inclusion in $S$ of the locus where $\mathcal O_C(\alpha)$ agrees with $L$ (up to tensor product by a line bundle from the base) is quasicompact.
 In fact, it is closed, by the Seesaw Theorem~\cite[Section~5, Corollary~6, p.~54]{AV}. \end{proof}